ronflima/themify/README.md

     - elements: Array (element definitions)
       - Dictionary (element definition)
         - element: String - Name of the element (i.e., _UILabel_)
-        - attribute: String - Attribute to customize. (the key is the attribute, and the value, what is being customized
+        - attributes: Dictionary -list of attributes to customize.
+            - key: Attribute name to customize.
+Use a property name like _tintColor_ .
+            - value: Value of the attribute.

 See the file _TestTheme.plist_ for a practical example.